 Only available in hospitals to measure the temperatures of patients without touching them, smart thermometers have now been brought to our homes.
 Unlike traditional methods, they represent a more sanitary way to take someone’s temperature.

 The technology is relatively new and infers temperature from a portion of the thermal radiation emitted by the object being measured.
 These gadgets are sometimes referred to as laser thermometers, as a laser is used to help aim the thermometer.
-This article will focus on devices that also come with an accompanying smartphone app.

 While compiling this list, we’ve examined functions and features carefully and thoroughly.
 We try to test every device personally, but where not possible we took user reviews into consideration and dismissed devices with bad customer reviews and low ratings.
 This left us with the following selection.